Suspicious Activity Reporting

-The iWATCH NYNG Terrorism Tips Hotline was implemented in 2011.
-It enables New York National Guard (NYNG) members and employees throughout the State to report information about suspicious activities that may be related to suspect terrorist activity in a timely manner to the appropriate law enforcement or intelligence agencies.
+The iWATCH NYNG Terrorism Tips Hotline is a tool for New York National Guard (NYNG) members and New York State employees to report information about suspicious activities that may be related to suspect criminal and terrorist activity in a timely manner to the appropriate law enforcement and intelligence agencies.

-Over 80% of the thwarted terrorist plots since 9/11 have been the result of suspicious activity reporting by common citizens.
-This fact indicates that an increased vigilance is our best and most cost effective measure to defend our Nation, State and NYNG forces.
+Since 9/11, over 80% of thwarted terrorist plots have been the result of suspicious activity reporting by citizens, proving that our increased vigilance is our best and most cost effective means to defend our State, Nation, and National Guard force.

 It is always better to report suspicious behaviors that to refrain from doing so.